threadly/threadly/README.md

 -- Unit Test Tools --

-*    AsyncVerifier - used to verify operations which occured asynchronisly.
-The AsyncVerifier allows you to assert failures/sucuesses in other threads, and allow the main test thread to throw exceptions if any failures occur.
-Thus blocking the main test thread until the subthreads have completed.
+*    AsyncVerifier - Used to verify operations which occurred asynchronously.
+The AsyncVerifier allows you to assert failures/successes in other threads, and allow the main test thread to throw exceptions if any failures occur.
+Thus blocking the main test thread until the sub-threads have completed.

 *    TestCondition - often times in doing unit test for asynchronous operations you have to wait for a condition to be come true.
 This class gives a way to easily wait for those conditions to be true, or throw an exception if they do not happen after a given timeout.
 The implementation of TestRunnable gives a good example of how this can be used.